weatherwash Frequently Asked Questions

 - WeatherWash exterior aging wood stains

-- WeatherWash exterior stains need only be applied one time and should not need annual reapplication.
+- WeatherWash exterior stains typically need to be applied one time and should not need annual reapplication.
 The wood should continue to weather like barnwood or any other exposed wood with transparent stain applied to it.

 - Using Interior stains outside